Professional edition active

 • Galactorrhea suggests hyperprolactinemia (eg, pituitary dysfunction, use of certain drugs); if visual field defects and headaches are also present, pituitary tumors should be considered.

-• Symptoms and signs of estrogen deficiency (eg, hot flushes, night sweats, vaginal dryness or atrophy) suggest primary ovarian insufficiency (premature ovarian failure) or functional hypothalamic amenorrhea (eg, due to excessive exercise, a low body weight, or low body fat)
+• Symptoms and signs of estrogen deficiency (eg, hot flashes, night sweats, vaginal dryness or atrophy) suggest primary ovarian insufficiency (premature ovarian failure) or functional hypothalamic amenorrhea (eg, due to excessive exercise, a low body weight, or low body fat)

 Table